Trusted WordPress tutorials, when you need them most.

 First and foremost, your users are more likely to remember the new domain once they read about it.

 Second, you can ask your users to let you know if they see any bugs.
-You alone cannot test your site in every different type of browser or system environment.
-It’s always helpful to have a fresh pair of eyes looking at it.
+You alone cannot test your site in every type of browser or system environment, so it’s always helpful to have a fresh pair of eyes look at it.

 We hope that this tutorial helped you move your WordPress site to a new domain name.
-You may also want to see our guide on how to get a free email domain or our expert pick of the best business phone services.
+You may also want to see our guide on how to get a free email domain or follow the steps in our complete WordPress SEO guide.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.